Deck Cost Calculator (2026)

 Do I need a permit to build a deck?

-Most jurisdictions require a permit for decks 30 in or higher above grade or larger than 200 sq ft.
-Permit fees typically $50-$300 ($300+ for larger decks).
-Always confirm with your local building department before starting.
+Most jurisdictions require a permit for decks 30 inches or higher above grade or larger than 200 sq ft.
+Permit fees typically run $50 to $300 ($300+ for larger projects).
+Always confirm with your local building department.

 How long does a deck take to build?